 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach ' ' ' ' ' community, suppliers, government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Management Approach occurs (i.e., primary business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?

-· · Which stakeholders are affected?
-Management Approach ldentify risk/s related to material topic of the organization • • • • • • • • • • • • • • • • • • • • Which stakeholders are affected?
-Management Approach Identify the opportunity/ies related to material topic of the organization
+• Which stakeholders are affected?
+Management Approach ldentify risk/s related to material topic of the organization Which stakeholders are affected?
+Management Approach ldentify the opportunity/ies related to material topic of the organization